Last Modified: 16 Jan 2015

 We will spend most of today travelling as we drive to Siem Reap.
 We will be in Siem Reap for 3 nights staying in a friendly local hotel.

 The small but expanding town of Siem Reap is the gateway to Angkor.
-It's markets are a great place to shop or to try some cheap, delicious street food.
+This is the most popular destination for travellers in all of Cambodia, perhaps even in South East Asia.
+The markets are a great place to shop or to try some cheap, delicious street food.

 The next day we get up early for our full day guided exploration of the incredible temples of Angkor Wat and Angkor Thom.
 We will also be able to watch the sunset over the temples.